Asia e University

-Asia e University (AeU) is an international university in Subang Jaya, Malaysia that offers on-campus, blended and online learning mode programmes.
+Asia e University (AeU) is a private university in Subang Jaya, Selangor, Malaysia that offers on-campus, blended and online learning mode programmes.
 An institution set in Asia, by Asians, and for Asia – founded by the Asia Cooperation Dialogue foreign ministers.
 Asia Cooperation Dialogue is represented by the foreign ministers of 34 Asia Pacific countries, and it aims to promote cooperation in areas like education, through projects such as Asia e University at the Islamabad 2005 and Doha 2006 Asia Cooperation Dialogue ministerial meetings.

 The university is a member of the Association of Commonwealth Universities and other international higher educational organizations.
-The small letter "e" in the name of the university represents empowered learning, enhanced learning, exploratory learning, expanding learning, effective learning, electronic learning, experiential learning and entrepreneurial learning which attributes the university's missions and visions.
 The main campus is situated in Kuala Lumpur, with learning centres in most of the states of Malaysia, as well as in other countries.
 AeU has a network of locations to deliver undergraduate, postgraduate and executive development programmes and the foundation programmes in partnership with University of London.

-Faculties

-There are five schools under Asia e University: